flodebarre/SocEvolSubdivPop/Programs/C/README.md

 But also folders containing scripts not used in the paper but kept for the record:

-- `Oldies/`     folder, old versions of the script (can only do homogeneous population),
+- `Oldies/`     folder, old versions of the script (can only do homogeneous population), experimental scripts (not to be shared on Dryad).
-- `EmptySites/` folder, with scripts for simulations with empty sites (to be improved).

 # To execute